 While our agenda here at FFTC has typically been — and will continue to be — lending inspiration for family outings around the Twin Cities, we also recognize the value in simply spending quality time at home together.
 “Family fun” doesn’t always have to mean “on the run”, right?
 This is the goal behind our new special Wednesday series.
 And in keeping with the original mission of FFTC to promote local, we’re partnering with businesses and personalities to provide ideas on how you can spend this time at home.
-Today we explore Saint Paul ice cream shops and make homemade Ice Cream Sandwiches, with the help of Dining with Alice.
+Today we explore Saint Paul ice cream shops and make a homemade Ice Cream Sandwich recipe, with the help of Dining with Alice.

 First up, we’d like to introduce Alice Seuffert, a St. Paul mom, Twin Cities Live Kitchen Star and food blogger on the wonderful site Dining With Alice.
 Her website is packed with tempting recipes, the kind that make a time-crunched mom such as myself resolve (yet again) to break out of my dozen-meals-on-repeat cooking rut.
 She’s also got some ideas that are just plain fun — such as her recipe for Double Chocolate Cherry Cranberry Ice Cream Sandwiches — and sure to be a hit with kids.
 We’re sharing her recipe below plus more than 20 ideas to get a local scoop when you’re ready to go out and about: